briansu2004/udemy-devops-real-projects/010-MinikubeGrafanaPrometheusMultipassMonitoring/01_YN_WindowsOnly.md

 #### 13. Find Help from Your AI Friend

-You can also take advanage of your AI friend (e.g. [ChatGPT](https://chat.openai.com/chat)) to generate a query as needed.
+You can also take advanage of our AI friend (e.g. [ChatGPT](https://chat.openai.com/chat)) to generate a query as needed.

 ![chatgpg](images/chatgpg.png)